Transitioning to the NDIS

 This may include short-term support, where your family will be provided with information, strategies, and linkages to services and therapists for a period of 3-6 months or longer.

 If your child is assessed to be best supported by an NDIS plan, an Early Childhood Coordinator will work with you to request NDIS access.
 Please refer to Carers Australia on Getting NDIS Plan Ready and for support in preparing for the NDIS planning meeting.
+When a child has been confirmed eligible to become an NDIS participant they will be referred back to the Early Childhood Provider, which will then conduct an NDIS planning meeting with the family to support developing an NDIS plan.

 Please Note: Early Childhood Partners have not been established in remote and very remote locations.
 Families living in these areas will be supported by an NDIS Regional Hub and will need to contact the NDIA through the call centre on 1800 800 110 for referral.